meutzitzu/ESP32-BLE-Combo-fix/README.md

 Just remember that you have to use `mouseXxxXxx` instead of just `xxxXxx`

 There is also Bluetooth specific information that you can set (optional):
-Instead of `BleCombo BleCombo;` you can do `BleCombo BleCombo("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
+Instead of `BleCombo bleCombo;` you can do `BleCombo bleCombo("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
 (Max lenght is 15 characters, anything beyond that will be truncated.)
 The third parameter is the initial battery level of your device.
-To adjust the battery level later on you can simply call e.g.  `BleCombo.setBatteryLevel(50)` (set battery level to 50%).
+To adjust the battery level later on you can simply call e.g.  `bleCombo.setBatteryLevel(50)` (set battery level to 50%).
 By default the battery level will be set to 100%, the device name will be `ESP32 Bluetooth Keyboard` and the manufacturer will be `Espressif`.
 There is also a `setDelay` method to set a delay between each key event.
-E.g. `BleCombo.setDelay(10)` (10 milliseconds).
+E.g. `bleCombo.setDelay(10)` (10 milliseconds).
 The default is `8`.
 This feature is meant to compensate for some applications and devices that can't handle fast input and will skip letters if too many keys are sent in a small time frame.

 ## NimBLE-Mode